 top of page

-How a city's history and imageability is constituted and communicated is deeply political.
+How a city's history and imageability are constituted and communicated is deeply political.
 By using photography as a technology of visual ethnography, I attempt to showcase unique ways in which we make sense of Indian cities by capturing oft overlooked textures of urban living, seeing, feeling, eating, and embodying as well as rhetorics/cultures of power, material, desire, aesthetics and leisure/play in the city.
 The idea is to condense a dynamic visual archive that deconstructs hegemonic narrations of the city by encouraging publicness to the writing of urban histories and realities.

 bottom of page